Lecture notes on ridge regression: Exercises

 \begin{question}\footnote{This exercise is freely rendered from \cite{Hast2009}, but can be found in many other places.
-The original source is unknown to the author.} \mbox{ } \\ Show that the ridge regression estimates can be obtained by ordinary least squares regression on an augmented data set.
-We augment the centered matrix $\mathbf{X}$ with $p$ additional row $\sqrt{\lambda} \mathbf{I}$, and augment $\mathbf{y}$ with $p$ zeros. \end{question}
+The original source is unknown to the author.} \mbox{ } \\ Show that the ridge regression estimator can be obtained by ordinary least squares regression on an augmented data set.
+Hereto augment the matrix $\mathbf{X}$ with $p$ additional rows $\sqrt{\lambda} \mathbf{I}_{pp}$, and augment the response vector $\mathbf{Y}$ with $p$ zeros. \end{question}